 The only School printer to which you can print from your laptop is the one available in the Student Lounge.
 Please click here for help configuring your laptop for printing to the Student Lounge printer.

 When you log into CourseWorks, you will see all of your social work courses for the current term, as well as any past terms.
-For your convenience, our office has added a section called “My Resources,” containing links to SSOL, e-reserves, the Student Union Executive Board (SUEB), the Advising Office, and the student events calendar.
-If you have specific questions regarding CourseWorks or suggestions on how we can improve “My Resources,” please contact our office via firstname.lastname@example.org or 212-851-2345 (option 1).
+If you have specific questions regarding CourseWorks, please contact our office via firstname.lastname@example.org or 212-851-2345 (option 1).

 I have a computer question.
 Who can help me?

 Our office handles issues that arise with CSSW computers, printers and AV equipment.
 We can also help with questions on various software programs.
-All other computer queries—e.g., e-mail, printing dollars, anti-virus software, software training, campus computing facilities, and other basic computer support services—are handled by the CUIT Help Desk, which you can contact by phone, in person or online.
+All other computer or IT related queries—e.g., change UNI password, printing dollars, anti-virus software, software training, campus computing facilities, and other basic computer support services—are handled by the CUIT Help Desk, which you can contact by phone (854-1919), email (email@example.com), or in person.
 NOTE: If you are considering purchasing a personal computer, we suggest that you go to CUIT’s Computer Pre-Purchase Considerations page and/or Computer Discounts page.